pablobernabeu/rscopus_plus/README.md

 ---

-*Note.* Before using any of these functions, the user must read in their Scopus API key confidentially (see [rscopus guidelines](https://cran.r-project.org/web/packages/rscopus/vignettes/api_key.html)).
+*Note.* Before using any of the first four functions, the user must set their Scopus API key confidentially (see [rscopus guidelines](https://cran.r-project.org/web/packages/rscopus/vignettes/api_key.html)).

 ---